Men's liberation movement: California Men's Gatherings

 The California Men's Gatherings (CMG) was created in 1978 by men in the anti-sexist men's movement.
 Author Margo Adair, who attended the twelfth gathering in 1987, wrote that she found the atmosphere strangely different than anything she had previously experienced.
 After thinking about it, she realized it was the first time she had ever felt completely safe among a large group of men, with few other women.
 She also noticed that everyone was accepted, and affection among participants was displayed openly.

 CMG organizes three retreats annually, focused on men's issues.
 Currently, most of the men attending California Men's Gatherings are gay or bisexual.

+r/MensLib

+MensLib is an online forum on the social media site Reddit.
+It is a pro-feminist community and was created as a healthy and safe space for discussion on how traditional gender roles and masculinity hurts men.